yugabyte/yugabyte-db/docs/content/latest/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

 In order to actually deploy YugabyteDB nodes in your AWS account, the Yugabyte Platform will require access to a set of cloud credentials.
 These can be provided in one of the following ways:

 - Directly provide your [AWS Access Key ID and Secret Key](http://docs.aws.amazon.com/general/latest/gr/managing-aws-access-keys.html)
-- Attach an [IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) to the Yugabyte Platform VM in the EC2 tab.
+- Attach an [IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) to the Yugabyte Platform VM in the **EC2** tab.

 ## SSH Key Pairs

-In order to be able to provision EC2 instances with YugabyteDB, the Yugabyte Platform will require SSH access to these.
-To that end, there are two  to choose from:
+In order to be able to provision EC2 instances with YugabyteDB, the Yugabyte Platform requires SSH access.
+Here are two ways to provide SSH access:

-- Allow Yugabyte Platform to create and manage [Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
-In this mode, the Yugabyte Platform will create SSH Key Pairs across all the regions you choose to setup and store the relevant private key part of these locally in order to SSH into future EC2 instances.
+- Enable Yugabyte Platform to create and manage [Key Pairs](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).
+In this mode, the Yugabyte Platform will create SSH Key Pairs across all the regions you choose to set up and store the relevant private key part of these locally in order to SSH into future EC2 instances.
-- Use your own already existing Key Pairs.
-For this you will need to provide the name of the Key Pair, as well as the private key content and the corresponding SSH user. **Note that currently, all this info must be the same across all the regions you choose to provision!**
+- Use your own existing Key Pairs.
+To do this, provide the name of the Key Pair as well as the private key content and the corresponding SSH user. **Currently, this information must be the same across all the regions you choose to provision!**

 ## Enabling hosted zones

 Integrating with hosted zones can make YugabyteDB universes easily discoverable.
-The Yugabyte Platform can integrate with Route53 to provide you managed CNAME entries for your YugabyteDB universes, which will be updated as you change the set of nodes, to include all the relevant ones for each of your universes.
+The Yugabyte Platform can integrate with [Amazon Route53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/Welcome.html) to provide managed CNAME entries for your YugabyteDB universes, which will be updated as you change the set of nodes to include all relevant ones for each of your universes.

 ## Global deployment